coq/ceps/text/000-prop-untangle.md

   end.
  ```

-The elements of the type `ty` are only used for specifying properties (return type) of the function `expDenote`.
+In this example, the elements of the type `ty` are only used for specifying properties (return type) of the function `expDenote`.
 Many users wish that elements of type `ty` were erased during extraction to OCaml.
 Note that types are computationally irrelevant in Coq: one cannot do a pattern match on something of type Type or Prop.
 Thus, even though in `typeDenote`, a `ty` is eliminated to produce a type, the result is not computationally relevant.